apiarian/vscode-go-test-docs-main/README.md

 This package imports three others:
 1. `vscode-go-test-docs-gopathonly` only exists in the `$GOPATH`.
 2. `vscode-go-test-docs-vendoroverride` exists in both the `$GOPATH` and the `vendor/` directory.
 3. `vscode-go-test-docs-vendoronly` only exists in the `vendor/` directory.
+This repository does not exist in github.

 ## Setup